 □ Prerequisite: Satisfactory completion of required first-year courses.
-Students learn the radiographic positions required to demonstrate the bones of the skull and the visceral organs.
-Class discussions include fluoroscopic procedures, mobile radiography, the use of contrast media and patient care.
+Routine radiographic positioning and procedures to demonstrate the bony structures of the skull and the visceral organs of the abdomen.
+Class discussions will include general radiographic and fluoroscopic procedures, mobile radiography, the use of positive and negative contrast media and patient care.

-RAD 082 Radiologic Physics/4 cr. hrs./6 periods (3 lec., 3 lab)
+RAD 082 Medical Imaging Physics/4 cr. hrs./6 periods (3 lec., 3 lab)

 □ Prerequisite: Satisfactory completion of first-year courses.
-This course introduces the fundamental aspects of matter, the basic principles of x-ray production and the electronic components of the x-ray generating circuit.
-Emphasis is on accurate radiographic principles, and technical factors, the demonstration and application of x-ray equipment and the methods of reducing radiation exposures of patients and personnel.
+The fundamental aspects of matter, the basic principles of x-ray production and the major components of medical imaging systems.